Robotics-Research-Group-KUL/betfsm/readme.md

 ## License and acknowledgements

-Published under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+Published under the [GNU LESSER GENERAL PUBLIC LICENSE](LICENSE) Version 3, 29 June 2007.

-(c) 2024, KU Leuven, Department of Mechanical Engineering, ROB-Group: Erwin Aertbeliën, contributions of Federico Ulloa Rios and Santiago Iregui Rincon

 <a href="https://aiprism.eu/"><img src="./Ai-Prism_Logo_Horizontal.png" alt="AI-PRISM Logo" width="150" /></a>
 This work was funded by the European Union’s Horizon 2020 research and innovation program